 Things to keep in mind when choosing low FODMAP nuts and seeds

-- Monash is an Australian institution.
-Although they don’t specify, I assume they use Australian cups and measures, which are larger than cups in other countries.
+Monash is an Australian institution.
+Although they don’t specify, they use Australian cups and measures which are slightly larger than cups in other countries.
 Using the gram measures is always the most accurate.

-- This list, nor any of my recipes, are a substitute for medical advice.
+This list, nor any of my recipes, are a substitute for medical advice.
 I am not a doctor or a dietician.
 I am a person who develops these recipes as I struggle with digestive issues myself.
-I know how hard it can be to find low FODMAP vegetarian recipes that are fun, which is why I do what I do.
+From personal experience, I know how hard it can be to find low FODMAP vegetarian recipes that are fun, which is why I do what I do.

 What are galacto-oligosaccharides or GOS?

-Many of the nuts in this list have a threshold at which they become moderate for galacto-oligosaccharides (or GOS) so it’s worth quickly discussing what this is.
+Many of the nuts in this list have a threshold at which they become moderate for galacto-oligosaccharides (or GOS) so it’s worth quickly discussing what this means.

 Galacto-oligosaccharides are part of the oligo group of FODMAP, AKA the O in FODMAP.
 They are in this fun club with fructans, the other oligo.
 I won’t get into too much science (I am not a dietician or a doctor) but I will link this Monash article if you’d like to read more about their scientific makeup.